cityofaustin/atd-kickstand/README.md

 }
 ```

+### Local Development

+Local development involves running rollup in watch mode from the root project folder and running the built-in React app in `/example/` concurrently.
+This will automatically compile new changes to the library in to `/dist/` folder and make them available for import in the example app.

+To run rollup in watch mode, in the root project folder, run:

+`npm start`

+Then, to start the example app developement server in a separate tab or terminal, run:

+`cd example`
+`npm start`

 ### Importing in a separate repository for local development

 To develop locally and import into another local target repository, clone this repository and navigate to the project folder.
 Then, run: